 Just as amiable is the newly-added Hoth Wampa footage also in The Empire Strikes Back.
-Demonstrating a clear consideration for visual continuity, the Wampa in the new footage is still an impressive, practical man-in-suit creation – a welcome departure from the modus operandi of the Special Editions where most changes were in the form of extensive CGI useage.
+Demonstrating a clear consideration for visual continuity, the Wampa in the new footage is still an impressive, practical man-in-suit creation – a welcome departure from the modus operandi of the Special Editions, where most changes were in the form of extensive CGI replacements.

 Perhaps some elements of the Special Editions have been treated unfairly by fans adamant about the quality of the original, theatrical cuts.
 Because of this, it is important to remain as objective as possible – hence the praise for the changes mentioned above.

-Bar a mediocre release of the theatrical cuts on DVD in 2006 (these releases were non-anamorphic and suffered from motion-smearing), the un-altered versions of these films have never seen the light of a quality home-video distribution.
+Bar a mediocre release of the theatrical cuts on DVD in 2006 (these releases were sourced from an early ’90s laserdisc, were non-anamorphic, and suffered from motion-smearing), the un-altered versions of these films have never seen the light of quality home-video distribution.
 The only versions commercially available on DVD, Blu-Ray, or to download are the Special Editions.
 Rumours continue to circle online about the possibility of a release of the theatrical cuts, but as of August 2017, nothing has come to pass.
 The closest we have come is with such fan restoration projects as Harmy’s Star Wars: Despecialized Edition and Team Negative 1’s Star Wars: Silver Screen Edition.
 These projects (of mammoth proportion) are fan-produced high-definition restorations of the theatrical cuts, pulling from sources as far reaching as VHS copies to 35mm scans.
 Not only fantastic in quality, they illustrate the palpable desire for the original versions of these films to receive an official release.

 So what does that make this article?
 A heartfelt but ultimately useless plea to see the original, un-altered cuts released?
 A monologue criticising each and every Special Edition alteration?